Zak Jules: Shrewsbury Town

 On 25 June 2017, Jules signed a two-year contract with League One club Shrewsbury Town.
 He scored in a pre-season friendly with Aston Villa at the New Meadow, though "Shrews" manager Paul Hurst said that "he's a player that we feel needs a lot of work".
 On 31 August 2017, Jules joined Gary Caldwell's League Two side Chesterfield on loan until 14 January 2018.
 He made his debut two days later in a 0–0 draw with Coventry City at the Proact Stadium.
-However he tore 90% of his hamstring during his sixth appearance for the "Spireites" on 26 September and was forced to return to Shrewsbury for a lengthy rehabilitation period.
-However he was unable to win a first-team place at Shrewsbury due to the team's good form and excellent defensive record.
+However, he tore 90% of his hamstring during his sixth appearance for the "Spireites" on 26 September.
+He was forced to return to Shrewsbury for a lengthy rehabilitation period.
+However, he was unable to win a first-team place at Shrewsbury due to the team's good form and excellent defensive record.
 On 19 January 2018, he returned to League Two after joining Port Vale on loan until the end of the 2017–18 season.
-He began as the "Valiants" first-choice left-back, but struggled for form and was substituted after 51 minutes of his second appearance at Vale Park by manager Neil Aspin.
+He began as the "Valiants" first-choice left-back but struggled for form and was substituted after 51 minutes of his second appearance at Vale Park by manager Neil Aspin.

 On 21 September 2018, Jules returned to the National League on a three-month loan at Barnet after failing to figure in new Shrewsbury manager John Askey's first-team plans.
 Jules made five appearances for John Still's "Bees", the last of which came in a 4–2 FA Cup victory over Braintree Town on 20 October.
 Jules left Shrewsbury by mutual consent on 3 January 2019.